 When it comes to the retail recruitment game, the same talent is available to all the stores that are located in the same area, which means that your local candidates have a lot of “options.”
 Unless you find ways to actively build and engage a local talent base, you’ll miss out on the best of the best.

 Here’s how to win the best local talent for your retail store.

 Keep building your talent pool.
-Use tactics like signing up your customers for job alerts (with permission, of course!), holding local hiring events, and social networking to build your talent pool.
+Use tactics like signing up your customers for job alerts, holding local hiring events, and social networking to build your talent pool.
 Monitor the growth of your talent pool and the quality of the candidates getting added to it.

 Engage your talent pool.
 Your local talent pool will be useful to you only IF the candidates feel engaged and enthusiastic about working with you.
 Use channels like emails and SMS to keep in touch with the potential resources in your talent pool.
 Routinely tell them about the perks (such as discounts on the store merchandise and more) that your employees get.

 Optimize your job listings for better local rankings.
 Because local talents perform hyper-local job searches, you must optimize your job listings to rank better for any keywords that hint at local retail job ad searches.

 Prompt candidates to apply to multiple stores.
 During the application process, you can display all the available locations and ask candidates if they’d like to apply to more of them, to increase their chances of being selected.

 We’ve detailed the topic of routing candidates between locations and optimizing the talent pool in the webinar below.

 Because most of the big retail organizations have multiple stores, this adds one more dimension to their hiring.
 Hiring for multiple stores is challenging as lots of times these stores don’t have a centralized hiring process.